phwashresources/phwashresources.github.io/_pillars/wash-in-schools.md

 projects:
     - title: WinS KM Drive
-      description: Want to know more about PhATS Demand Creation in Communities?
+      description: Want to know more about Supply Side Intervention/Sanitation Marketing in Communities?
 Check out the latest Knowledge Management Pieces!
       url: https://goo.gl/P1SlVd

     - title: WinS Resource Drive
-      description: Research resources on triggering both in the Philippines and around the world can be found here.
+      description: Research resources on Sanitation Marketing both in the Philippines and around the world can be found here.
       url: https://goo.gl/liMme9

 svg: >